spthm/roe-comp-guide/compiling libraries.md

 MPN_PATH=" x86_64/fat x86_64 generic"
 ```

-Here we can see the results of our `--enable-` flags: a C++ compiler has been
-detected, and the `MPN_PATH` is including `x86_64/fat` before the generic C
+Here we can see the results of our `--enable-` flags: a C++ compiler has been detected, and the `MPN_PATH` is including the optimized x86 code, `x86_64/fat`.
-code (which will run on any x86 CPU).
-Also notice that `./configure` has automatically detected that we are running
-on a 64-bit system (although, in 2015, it is highly unlikely you _won't_ be
-running on a 64-bit system in x86).
+Also notice that `./configure` has automatically detected that we are running on a 64-bit system (`ABI="64"` - although, in 2015, it is highly unlikely you _won't_ be running on a 64-bit system).

-According to the installation instructions, the next steps are
+According to the installation instructions (`less INSTALL`), the next steps are

 ```bash
 make
 make check
 ```

-Running `make` will output a _lot_ of commands; these are all the compilation
-and linking tasks writting into the Makefile - you do not need to do any
-compiling yourself, it's all handled by the Makefile generated by autoconf!
+Running `make` will output a _lot_ of commands; these are all the compilation and linking tasks written into the `Makefile` - you do not need to do any compiling yourself, it's all handled by the `Makefile` generated by autoconf!

-In order to speed up the process, we can replace `make` with `make -j N`, where
-N is the number of simultaneous tasks you wish to complete.
+In order to speed up the process, we can replace `make` with `make -j N`, where N is the number of simultaneous tasks you wish to complete.
-On a 4-core CPU, you could try e.g. `make -j 6`.
+On a 4-core CPU, you could try e.g. `make -j 4`.
 This will accelerate the compilation time, but if anything goes wrong during
-compilation it can make the already-dense output even more difficult to parse,
-so only use it if you really need to save the time and/or are confident the
-build will complete without error.
+compilation it can make the already-dense output even more difficult to parse, so only use it if you really need to save the time and/or are confident the build will complete without error.

-In this case, the installation instructions strongly recommended `make check`,
-which will run a set of tests on the resulting binary files to ensure they were
+In this case, the installation instructions strongly recommended `make check`, which will run a set of tests on the resulting binary files to ensure they were correctly compiled.
-correctly compiled.
 Not all packages will necessary have such testing, you'll need to check the
 install documentation.
-If `make check` is given, however, you should always run it!
+If `make check` is provided, you should always run it!

 Scrolling up through the output of `make check`, you should see various lines
 like